BlogEnglishHow to Write a TEEL Paragraph in 4 Steps 😌

 But what happens if you’re in an exam and forget what you were going to write as your explanation or examples?

-To summarise, a TEE table is used as an organiser for the techniques, examples, and effects that you wish to analyse for a specific text.
+A TEE table organises the techniques, examples, and effects that you wish to analyse for a specific text.

 In general, it is helpful to split up your TEE analysis into the various themes that you are exploring in your text.